-For 2015, the Company's Compensation Committee established a performance-based annual cash incentive bonus program designed to motivate the executive officers and other members of the management team to achieve certain Company growth objectives that we believe were most likely to increase shareholder value.
-The program was based on the achievement of a number of specific Company performance criteria focused on the Company's annual strategic goals and business plan.
-For 2015, the annual cash bonus for each Named Executive Officer was comprised of four components:
+For 2017, the Committee continued the performance-based annual cash incentive bonus program designed to motivate the executive officers and other members of the management team to achieve certain Company growth objectives that we believe were most likely to increase shareholder value.
+The program was based on the achievement of a number of specific performance criteria focused on the Company's annual strategic goals and business plan.
+For 2017, the annual cash bonus for each named executive officer was comprised of four components:

-- 40% based on the Company's achievement of established AFFO per share targets. - 20% based on the Company's achievement of established dividend targets. - 30% based on the achievement of established additional AFFO targets resulting from acquisitions. - 10% discretionary based on the qualitative factors indicated above.
+- 40% based on the Company's achievement of established AFFO per share targets; - 20% based on the Company's achievement of established dividend targets; - 30% based on the achievement of established additional AFFO targets resulting from acquisitions; and - 10% discretionary based on the qualitative factors indicated above.

 With respect to the AFFO and dividend components, a cash bonus could have been earned at three different achievement levels: Threshold; Target; and Maximum.
 The acquisition goal was measured on a scale of 0-100% with annual target being the maximum and zero being the minimum.
-The achievement levels established by the

-Committee for 2015 are set forth below.
+The achievement levels established by the Committee for 2017 are set forth below.

-Component Threshold Target Maximum AFFO Growth Annual AFFO per share of \$2.63 Annual AFFO per share of \$2.72 Annual AFFO per share of \$4 Annual AFFO per share of \$2.82 Dividend Growth Fourth quarter dividend per share of \$0.52 Fourth quarter dividend per share of \$0.545 Fourth quarter dividend per share of \$0.57 Acquisition Growth Payout determined based on target a Annual effect on AFFO per share \$0.13
+Component Threshold Target Maximum AFFO Growth Annual AFFO per share Annual AFFO per share Annual AFFO per share of \$2.98 of \$3.09 of \$3.18 Dividend Growth Fourth quarter dividend Fourth quarter dividend Fourth quarter dividend per share of \$0.60 per share of \$0.62 per share of \$0.64 Acquisition Growth Payout determined based on the percentage of maximum target achieved